ktomatematika/kontes-terbuka/ENGLISH.md

 Please wait. :3

 While waiting, these are files you need to set up on your own:
-- config/initializers/env.rb; copy from config/initializers/env.rb.default
+- .env; copy from .env.default
 - config/database.yml; copy from config/database.yml.default
 - public/contest_files/certificates.
 Files you need in this directory to create certificates): barra.png, frame.jpg, ilhan.png, logo.png